PEMF Therapy for Dogs: Ease Pain and Improve Movement

 woman-on-horse-during-sunset

 Jim and Bee from Modern Canine interview people who have turned their love for pets into a career or lifestyle.
-They interviewed Wendy Claytor of Pulseworx.
-Wendy’s journey with PEMF therapy began out of necessity.
+They spoke with Wendy Claytor of Pulseworx, whose journey with PEMF therapy started from necessity.
 [18]

-At a horse show, she experienced debilitating back pain.
-Someone recommended she try PEMF therapy from a practitioner in the barn.
-Desperate for relief, she gave it a shot.
+At a horse show, Wendy had severe back pain.
+Someone suggested PEMF therapy from a practitioner nearby.
+Desperate, she tried it.
 "She worked on me for about 30, 40 minutes, and I walked out of the barn fine and went and rode my horse," Wendy recalls.
-This immediate relief sparked her curiosity and eventual passion for PEMF therapy.
+This quick relief sparked her interest in PEMF.

-Wendy's experiences with her animals further solidified her belief in PEMF therapy.
-She shares a notable example with her horse: "I had my horse pulsed, and it was a different animal.
+Her experiences with animals strengthened her belief in PEMF.
+She shares about her horse: "I had my horse pulsed, and it was a different animal.
 The thing with animals is there's no placebo effect.
 They don't pretend they don't feel well."
-This objective response in animals convinced Wendy of PEMF's efficacy.
+This clear response convinced Wendy of PEMF’s effectiveness.

 Her passion for the technology led her to help others.
-Wendy now uses PEMF therapy to treat various conditions in dogs, such as hip dysplasia and ACL issues.
-She shares, "I just had a dachshund here the other day, and it's crazy because what it's doing is it's naturally going in there and allowing the body to heal itself."
+Wendy now uses PEMF therapy to treat conditions in dogs like hip dysplasia and ACL problems.
+She says, "I just had a dachshund here the other day, and it's crazy because what it's doing is it's naturally going in there and allowing the body to heal itself."

-Wendy's dedication is evident as she balances treating animals and educating owners.
-She remarks, "I'll come up and have clients' dogs waiting at the door for me because they're so excited.
+Wendy’s dedication shows in how she treats animals and educates their owners.
+She notes, "I'll come up and have clients' dogs waiting at the door for me because they're so excited.
 They lay on the mat, roll over, and do whatever they need to do to get it into those areas.
 It's truly amazing."

-For Wendy, PEMF therapy is more than a business; it's a lifestyle intertwined with her love for animals.
-"I have four dogs and two horses, and it really became a passion.
-I wanted to do something that brought me around doing what I love to do," she says.
+For Wendy, PEMF therapy is more than a business; it’s a lifestyle tied to her love of animals.
+She says, "I have four dogs and two horses, and it really became a passion.
+I wanted to do something that brought me around doing what I love to do."

 Integrating PEMF Therapy into a Veterinary Practice